dpastoresc/NarrativeDynamics/README.md

 # NarrativeDynamics

-David Pastor-Escuredo and Carlota Tarazonal at itdUPM Copyright.
+David Pastor-Escuredo and Carlota Tarazonal at itdUPM.
+Copyright.
 All rights reserved.